SwissDataScienceCenter/renku/docs/user/interactive_stopping_and_saving.rst

 Autosave in JupyterLab
 ----------------------

-When you stop a JupyterLab notebook, an automatic check looks for any work that has not been pushed to the remote repository, including untracked and modified files.
+When you stop an interactive environment, an automatic check looks for any work that has not been pushed to the remote repository, including untracked and modified files.
 If something is found, a new "autosave" branch is created and pushed to GitLab.